What Bills Can You Pay with a Credit Card?

 If you have high credit card debt

-If you already have high credit card debt, paying bills with a credit card might not be the best decision.
-You may want to avoid taking on additional debt until you get a better handle on your personal finances by making a budget, negotiating with lenders, talking to a credit counselor and/or working down your debt before adding another bill.
+If you already have high credit card debt, paying bills with a credit card may not be the best option.
+You may want to focus on managing existing balances before taking on additional debt.

 Budget your expenses